Shoshvany/us2025/boston_to_nyc_roadtrip.md

 # Boston to NYC Road Trip
 **October 3, 2025**

+*Note: Some personal details have been removed for privacy*

 *Family Road Trip: 2 Adults + 3 Kids (ages 5, 9, 11)*
 *Vehicle: Jeep Grand Cherokee L or similar (Rentalcars.com)*